unni-krishnan-95/copy/_posts/2019-02-19-2018-google-ctf-beginners-web-solutions.md

     };
 ```

-For those new to JavaScript, or those confused by what this variables does, let's break it down line by line.
+For those new to JavaScript, or those confused by what this environment variable does, let's break it down line by line.

 For starters `var env = {` just set's up a new JavaScript [object](https://www.w3schools.com/js/js_object_definition.asp) for environmental variables - you can think of these object's as a key-value pair.